The Annual October 14th Deadline is Fast Approaching

 The Notice may be hand-delivered, mailed (first-class) or sent electronically.
 For paper delivery, a single Notice can be provided to a family living at the same address.
-Employers providing the Notice electronically may rely upon this method as long as certain conditions from the Department of Labor (DOL) are satisfied.
-For electronic delivery without getting consent from the participants, the DOL requires that:
+Employers providing the Notice electronically may rely upon this method as long as certain Department of Labor (DOL) conditions are satisfied.
+The DOL does not require obtaining participant consent for electronic delivery of the Notice if:

 - The employee has work-related computer access and use the computer as an integral part of their job;

 - The employee can access the documents in electronic format at their work site;

 - Appropriate measures are taken to ensure actual receipt by participants; and